diarmuidbrady/ca4016_application_domains/README.md

 There are number of directories, each with a specific purpose.

 ### Deliverables
-Contains the LaTex report documenting the project.
+Contains the LaTex report documenting the project along with the bibtex file containing citations to support the document.

 ### Environments
 This includes a yml environment file and is used to set up the environment with all relevant libraries and packages.

+### Models
+Include several models used in the analysis for prediction tasks.

 ### Notebooks
 All the notebooks used for data importing, cleaning, processing, engineering, analysing, modelling, and visualising are stored here.

 ### Specification
 Contains the specification for the project assigned by our lecturer Dr.Cathal Gurrin.

+### Visuals
+All visuals outputted from Jupyter Notebook have been saved here.